 Employees hired prior to July 1, 1980 shall continue to receive a ten cent (.10) per hour cost of living supplement in addition to their normal hourly rate of pay.

 27. 401 RETIREMENT CONTRIBUTION

-Under the policy for employees who have chosen the 401 Money Purchase Plan (also referred to as the Defined Contribution Plan) as their primary pension plan, the City matches employee contributions to a maximum of 6%.
+For employees who have chosen the 401 Money Purchase Plan (also referred to as the Defined Contribution Plan) as their primary pension plan, the following chart depicts contribution levels.